adrybakov/wulfric/docs/source/cite.rst

 Dependency citations
 ====================

-Wulfric is using the work of other authors in some of its methods.
+Wulfric uses the work of other authors in some of its methods.

 *   If you use functions that depend on |spglib|_, please cite